 Raising the heels off the floor automatically causes the legs to bend.

-This not true, as anyone who has ever done a calf raise knows.
+This is not true, as anyone who has done a calf raise knows.

 Making it easier and more natural to lower the body into a slight squat that provides balance, power and enhances propulsion.